dlkesterson/banana-bun/src/mcp/meilisearch-README.md

 ## 🚀 Integration with Existing Tools

-The MeiliSearch MCP server seamlessly integrates with your existing Atlas tools:
+The MeiliSearch MCP server seamlessly integrates with your existing Banana Bun tools:

 - **Media Ingestion**: Automatically indexes new media with optimized settings
 - **Search CLI**: Enhanced with smart features and learning capabilities